-When I am PregnantWhen I am Pregnant original
+When I am PregnantWhen I am Pregnant original title

 - Artist: Anish Kapoor

 - Object type: Sculpture